What Is Considered Full-Time Employment In Arizona?

 1. Steady Income

-Unlike part-time employment where the hours are sporadic and differ from week to week, full-time employees are required to work a fixed amount of hours each week.
-Due to the fixed number of hours they work each week, full-time employees know what to expect with each paycheck.
+Unlike part-time employment where the hours are sporadic and differ from week to week, full-time employees are generally required to work a fixed number of hours each week.
+Due to the fixed number of hours they work each week, full-time employees usually know what to expect with each paycheck.

 2. Insurance